 We are built from an informal network of 35 non-financial regulators that had been meeting since 2019.
-We are a charitable not-for-profit company, registered with Companies House (13628098) and will be applying to the Charity Commission for England and Wales in 2022.
+We are a charitable not-for-profit company, registered with Companies House (13628098) and will be applying to the Charity Commission for charitable status in 2023.

 We believe that good regulation holds the key to public organisational effectiveness and social and economic prosperity.
 We aim to bring sector-specific knowledge sharing for best practices and improved value, and provide a framework for policy innovation, collaboration and improved public services.

 We promote and advance excellence, learning and creativity in the field of regulation.

 We actively and generously engage with all those that have an interest in regulation, whatever their background or their organisation.